This is the Number 1 Reason for Personal Bankruptcy (And How to Avoid It)

 If you’re being crushed by credit card interest rates north of 20%, it might be worth seeing if you can consolidate and refinance your debt.

-A good resource is consumer-financial-technology platform Even Financial, which can help match you with the right personal loan to meet your needs.
+A good resource is consumer-financial-technology platform Fiona, which can help match you with the right personal loan to meet your needs.

-Even Financial searches top online lenders to match you with a personalized loan offer in three steps.
-Even’s platform can help you borrow up to $100,000 (no collateral needed) with fixed rates starting at 4.99% and terms from 24 to 84 months.
+Fiona searches top online lenders to match you with a personalized loan offer in three steps.
+Fiona’s platform can help you borrow up to $100,000 (no collateral needed) with fixed rates starting at 4.99% and terms from 24 to 84 months.

 Taming outrageous interest on your current debt is the first step toward saving money for unforeseen future debts.